Falsettos: 2016 Broadway revival

-2019 Off-West End
+2019 off West End

-Selladoor Worldwide announced that they would produce Falsettos at The Other Palace, an off-West End theatre in London, for a strictly limited run.
+Selladoor Worldwide announced that they would produce Falsettos at The Other Palace, an off West End theatre in London, for a limited run.
 The show began previews on August 30, 2019, before officially opening on September 5.
-The original cast featured Natasha J Barnes as Cordelia, Daniel Boys as Marvin, Gemma Knight-Jones as Charlotte, Laura Pitt-Pulford as Trina, and Oliver Savile as Whizzer.
-Joel Montague played Mendel.
+The original cast featured Daniel Boys as Marvin, Laura Pitt-Pulford as Trina, Oliver Savile as Whizzer, Joel Montague as Mendel, Gemma Knight-Jones as Charlotte, and Natasha J. Barnes as Cordelia.
 The show closed on November 23, 2019.

 Before the production opened, a group of more than 20 Jewish actors and playwrights, including Miriam Margolyes and Maureen Lipman, signed an open letter to the producers, concerned about the lack of Jewish presence within the cast and creatives.
-Despite this, the show opened to mostly positive reviews, with critics praising the cast, story and music, but aiming criticism at the set design.
+Despite this, the show opened to mostly positive reviews, with critics praising the cast, story, and music, but aiming criticism at the scenic design.
 The show was nominated for Best Video Design and won Best Off-West End Production at the 2020 WhatsOnStage Awards.

 Themes

 Judaism

-Jewish culture and identity plays a significant role in Falsettos.
-It takes place in the "often humorous environment of Jewish neuroses and self-deprecation".
-Finn gave Judaism a central role in the musical, emphasized by beginning it with the song "Four Jews in a Room Bitching".
-The stage version begins with all four male characters dressed in clothing from Biblical times before they remove these robes to reveal modern clothing.
-In the song, three characters state that they are Jewish, while Whizzer specifies that he is "half-Jewish".
-The first act, "March of the Falsettos", was originally intended to be titled Four Jews in a Room Bitching until Lapine insisted that Finn change the title.
-Writers Raymond and Zelda Knapp compared the implications of the AIDS epidemic in Falsettos to the foreshadowing of the Holocaust in the 1964 Jewish musical Fiddler on the Roof, noting that both works suggest the "comparatively innocent" atmosphere before tragedy and the "grim" environment afterward.
+Jewish culture and identity plays a significant role in Falsettos, humorously depicting "Jewish neuroses and self-deprecation."
+The stage version begins with the four male characters dressed in clothing from Biblical times before they remove these robes to reveal modern clothing.
+In the song, Marvin, Mendel, and Jason state that they are Jewish, while Whizzer specifies that he is half-Jewish.
+The first act, March of the Falsettos, was originally intended to be titled Four Jews in a Room Bitching until Lapine insisted that Finn change the title.
+Writers Raymond and Zelda Knapp compared the depiction of the AIDS epidemic in Falsettos to the foreshadowing of the Holocaust in Fiddler on the Roof, noting that both works show a relatively innocent atmosphere before tragedy strikes.

-Jason's bar mitzvah is a major plot point and accentuates the theme of the male characters maturing and becoming men.
-Jesse Oxfeld of The Forward wrote that the musical is a "story about love and family – about making your own chosen family, which is of course a classic gay trope, but also, in its message of accommodation and dedication and, well, l'dor v'dor, very Jewish."
-He also noted that due to the musical's casual, matter-of-fact depiction of homosexuality, "The lesbians are most interesting for being goyim".
+Jason's bar mitzvah is a major plot point.
+Jesse Oxfeld of The Forward wrote that the musical is "in its message of accommodation and dedication and, well, l'dor v'dor, very Jewish."
+He also noted that due to the musical's matter-of-fact depiction of homosexuality, "the lesbians are most interesting for being goyim."
 The song "The Baseball Game" pokes fun at a stereotypical lack of athletic prowess among American Jews, but Mendel then points out the success of Jewish baseball players Sandy Koufax and Hank Greenberg.
-Finn, who played Little League baseball as a child, invited Koufax to a performance of Falsettos in Los Angeles, and the baseball player was "offended – not at all pleased" by the joke.
+Finn, who played Little League baseball as a child, invited Koufax to a performance of Falsettos in Los Angeles, and Koufax was reportedly offended by the joke.